 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of golimumab injection in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of Simponi® in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of golimumab injection in the elderly.
-However, this medicine causes more infections and unwanted side effects in the elderly, which may require caution in patients receiving golimumab injection.
+However, elderly patients are more likely to have serious infections, which may require caution in patients receiving golimumab injection.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.